19 April, 2018 |0 Comments

 In this article…

-- Top tench fishing tactic
+- Top tench fishing tactics and methods

 - When and where to fish for tench

-- Best hookbaits for tench
+- Best hookbaits and feed baits for tench

-- Top tench tip
+- Top tench tips

 With spring finally upon us after a long wet and cold winter like most anglers I am all too keen to set the alarm for silly o’ clock in the morning throw the tench rods into the back of the van and head to a favourite stillwater, With the lake slowly beginning to warm up the fish are definitely on the move and they are finally catchable again.